 • a hopeful view of their marriage,

-• a significant decrease of negative interactions, and
+• a significant decrease in negative interactions and

 • more effectiveness in dealing with conflict.